kubevela/kubevela.github.io/docs/platform-engineers/system-operation/migration-from-old-version.md

 ## From v1.2.x to v1.3.x

+> ⚠️ Note: It may cause application workflow rerun when controller upgrade.

 1. Upgrade the CRDs, please make sure you upgrade the CRDs first before upgrade the helm chart.

 ```